 We love to entertain, and we’ve thrown a few formal gatherings and a lot of casual ones.
 These Decadent Chocolate Caramel Baileys Mini Cheesecakes are perfect for any gathering.
-The individual servings help your guests get as much as they want and I love that they can help themselves.
+I love individual servings that let guests help themselves to as much as they want!

 I’m usually a fairly organized person.
 I like having everything in its place, and I get just a little too excited creating spreadsheets and organizational documents.
 I can actually spend more times organizing a task than actually doing it.
 So when I originally made this recipe, I had it on my “Google Calendar” to post before St. Patricks Day.
 It would have been perfect except for the fact that I couldn’t find where I’d put the dang recipe.
 I write all of my recipes down as I make them in a spiral notebook.
 That way if I don’t like how something goes together, I can make notes on how to change it.

-These little cheesecakes are so creamy.
-The mini size just makes them a little more special since everyone can have one of their very own.
-They are also so easy to transport to your next gathering by leaving them in a muffin pan
+These mini cheesecakes are so creamy.
+Their size just makes them a little more special since everyone can have one of their very own.
+They are also so easy to transport to your next gathering by leaving them in a muffin pan.

 - 36 chocolate sandwich cookies